pananton/busrpc-spec/busrpc.md

    Line 5... */
 ```

-To bind block comment to some protobuf entity, it should be placed right **before** the entity, i.e. no empty lines allowed between the block comment and bound entity.
+To bind block comment to some protobuf entity, it should be placed right **before** the entity, i.e. no empty lines allowed between the block comment and the bound entity.
 Also busrpc framework currently does not support trailing comments and ignores them, see next example.
 The first line of a bound block comment is treated as entity's brief description.

 ```
 /* Brief description of MyEnum.